gorango/flowcraft/docs/api-reference/builder.md

 >
 > (See how the **[Rag Agent](https://github.com/gorango/cascade/tree/master/sandbox/6.rag/)** implements a simple node registry; the **[Dynamic AI Agent](https://github.com/gorango/cascade/tree/master/sandbox/4.dag/)** even demonstrates type-safety despite using *dynamic graphs*.)

+### Sub-Workflow Composition (Graph Inlining)

+The `GraphBuilder` has built-in support for composing workflows.
+You must declare which node types should be treated as sub-workflows by passing them in the `options` parameter of the constructor.
+When the builder encounters a node of a registered sub-workflow type, it automatically performs **graph inlining**:

+1. It fetches the sub-workflow's graph definition from a `WorkflowRegistry` (which must be provided in the `nodeOptionsContext`).
+2. It injects the sub-workflow's nodes and edges into the parent graph.
+3. It automatically creates and wires lightweight mapping nodes to handle the data contract defined in the `inputs` and `outputs` properties of the node's `data` payload.

+This powerful, build-time process creates a single, flattened graph, which simplifies the execution logic for both in-memory and distributed runtimes.

 ### Constructor

-`new GraphBuilder(nodeRegistry, nodeOptionsContext?)`
+`new GraphBuilder(registry, nodeOptionsContext?, options?)`

-- `nodeRegistry: TypedNodeRegistry | NodeRegistry`: An object or `Map` where keys are `type` strings from the graph definition and values are the corresponding `Node` class constructors.
+-   `registry: TypedNodeRegistry | NodeRegistry`: An object or `Map` where keys are `type` strings from the graph definition and values are the corresponding `Node` class constructors.
 For type-safety, use the `createNodeRegistry` helper.
-- `nodeOptionsContext?: Record<string, any>`: An optional object that is passed to every node's constructor, useful for dependency injection (e.g., passing the `GraphBuilder` instance itself to a `SubWorkflowNode`).
+-   `nodeOptionsContext?: Record<string, any>`: An optional object passed to every node's constructor.
+This is crucial for dependency injection, such as passing a `WorkflowRegistry` instance that the builder can use to resolve sub-workflow graphs.
+-   `options?: { subWorkflowNodeTypes?: string[] }`: An optional configuration object.
+    -   `subWorkflowNodeTypes`: An array of node `type` strings that should be treated as composable sub-workflows.
+The builder will inline any node whose type is in this list.

 ### Methods

 -   `.build(graph: WorkflowGraph): BuildResult`: The main method that takes a graph definition and returns a `BuildResult` object.

 #### The `BuildResult` Object

 The `.build()` method returns an object containing:

 -   `flow: Flow`: The fully wired, executable `Flow` instance.
 -   `nodeMap: Map<string, AbstractNode>`: A map of all created node instances, keyed by their `id` from the graph definition.
+-   `predecessorCountMap: Map<string, number>`: A map of each node's `id` to the number of its direct predecessors.
+This is essential for implementing a reliable "fan-in" or "join" pattern in custom distributed executors.

 > [!TIP]
 > The `nodeMap` is the most efficient way to get a reference to a specific node instance within a built flow.
 It provides an instant, O(1) lookup, which is ideal for debugging, monitoring, or dynamic inspection.